 To ensure better inclusivity of Ukrainian artists and cultural professionals in European contexts, the project includes art productions that will represent their practices with the connection to the local Ukrainian community and networking events for artists and cultural professionals.
 The program’s main event is the Ukrainian month in Europe.
 It will span all across European cultural centers to involve local and Ukrainian artists to talk about a year since the Russian invasion of Ukraine, represent their artistic work and involve even more people from wider local audiences.

 - Fabrika Tbilisi (Georgia)

 What will happen?

-The project activities will be coordinated by the TEH East Hub and will take place across seven countries: Georgia, Czech Republic, Poland, Romania, Moldova, Hungary and Slovakia.
-The project will initiate a series of events and programs that happens inside seven TEH members centres and outside in different cities:
+The TEH EastHub coordinates the project activities across seven countries: Georgia, Czechia, Poland, Romania, Moldova, Latvia and Slovakia.
+The project will initiate a series of events and programs inside seven TEH member’s centers and outside in different cities.